 A 250th Anniversary (/seh-mai-KWIN-sen-ten-ee-ul/)

-Whether you call it a Bisesquicentennial, the Sestercentennial, Semiquincentennial, or the Quarter Millennial, 2026 marks a once-in-a-generation opportunity to remember the birth of American democracy, and we're getting ready.
+Whether you call it a Bisesquicentennial, the Sestercentennial, Semiquincentennial, or the Quarter Millennial, 2026 marks a once-in-a-generation opportunity to celebrate the birth of American independence and democracy.
+And we're getting ready.

 Covers and author names of four different books